Doubly-robust and heteroscedasticity-aware sample trimming for causal inference: Trimming methods

 \section{Trimming methods}

 In this section, we present a framework for sample trimming methods and use this framework to propose a trimming method that accounts for conditional variances.
-As a starting point, recall the result of \cite{hirano2003} that the variance of an efficient estimator of $\tau_A$ is given by
+As a starting point, recall the result of \cite{hirano2003} that the variance of an efficient estimator (such as the AIPW estimator) of $\tau_A$ is given by

 Based on \eqref{eq:eff_var_omega}, we can extract the key quantity that determines a unit's contribution to the asymptotic variance, calling it $k(x)$: